iartarisi/wormmo/README.md

 Wait a little until leiningen downloads and installs all the dependencies.
 Then point your browser and your friends' browsers to `http://localhost:8080` and play.

+## Bugs

+One of the dependencies (netty) currently has trouble with Chromium.
+The project has only been tested on Firefox.

 ## License

 Copyright © 2013 FIXME